Does Scarecrow’s Fear Toxin Work on the Joker?

 Interestingly enough, Scarecrow didn’t use his Toxin from the start; he used a gun in his initial appearances.
 The Fear Toxin debuted in Batman #189 (1967), in the story “Fright of the Scarecrow!”, written by Gardner Fox.
 Since then, it has become one of Scarecrow’s signature elements.

 The exact structure of the Fear Toxin is now known, i.e., it was never revealed in the comics, but it does in involve advanced knowledge in both chemistry and neurology.
 We assume that it includes hallucinogenic compounds, as well as neurotoxins and hormones.
-What makes it difficult to completely identify its structure is the fact that Scarecrow keeps changing (i.e., perfecting) his formula, creating different variations.
-Some of these are:
+It is difficult to completely identify its structure because Scarecrow keeps changing (i.e., perfecting) his formula, creating different variations.

 Is the Joker immune to Fear Toxin?